roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 2. Residue pairs should be listed with the partner which comes earlier in the PDB coming first.
 We can use that to select only those lines involving the ligand (which should be the last residue)'
 	1. Highlight and delete all the "onebody" terms at the top of the sheet.
 	2. Sort by the `resid2` column
-	3. Highlight and delete all the lines (except the column label line) from thei top of the sheet until the ligand 1X is listed in the `pdbid2` column
+	3. Highlight and delete all the lines (except the column label line) from the top of the sheet until the ligand 1X is listed in the `pdbid2` column
 	4. If successful, all the remaining lines should just be between residues in the protein and the docked ligand.
 3. Sort the remaining lines (ascending) by the `total` column.
 More negative scores are better.